 At night, sit around either of our two fire pits and share a few yarns or marvel at the clearest night skies you’re ever likely to see.

 Half Day Trips

 An easy 70 km half-day trip can take in half a dozen of the main features of Shark Bay.
 Visit the spectacular Eagle Bluff lookout and boardwalk, where sharks, rays, dolphins and turtles are regularly seen, and occasionally a Dugong appears.
 Fowlers Camp, Whale Bone Beach, Shell Beach and Nanga Bay are all great places for fishing, swimming, exploring and relaxing.

 If you’d like to visit the most westerly point of the Australian mainland, take a popular day trip to Steep Point and Edel Land National Park, as well as Francois Peron National Park and Monkey Mia, seeing some of the wildest scenery and experiencing the abundant wildlife and marine creatures.
 For those who wish to make extended trips into Steep Point and Francois Peron National Park, leave your caravans or trailers with us free of charge.
 The only requirement is that you stay a night before and after drop off.

-Take a sightseeing flight from the station’s landing strip over the World Heritage Shark Bay area, or visit Ocean Park Aquarium.
+Contact Shark Bay Aviation for scenic flights over the World Heritage Shark Bay area, or visit Ocean Park Aquarium.
 Enjoy an Aristocat Nature Cruise and you may spot dolphins, turtles, sharks or whales.
 A range of brilliant Indigenous tours are offered by Wula Guda Nyinda Adventures and Shark Bay Coastal Tours.
 You can easily spend three or four days based at Hamelin Station and see the best of the Shark Bay World Heritage area.